mochi-hpc/mofka/docs/usage/producer.rst

    is freed.
 Howeber the user should still take care that they are not written to until the data has been transferred.

-Having created the Metadata and the Data part of an event, we can now push the event into the producer, as shown in the code bellow.
+Having created the metadata and the data part of an event, we can now push the event into the producer, as shown in the code bellow.

 .. tabs::